tien-tq200540/Java-TestAPI-console-app/README.md

 # TestAPI
-OOP Project - A Java Console Application for testing web APIs
+OOP Project - Java Console Application for testing web APIs
 - This is the source code for the <i>Course project</i> of the object-oriented programming course at HUST (Hanoi University of Science and Technology) in Vietnam.
   + Language: <b>Java</b>
   + Library: <b>REST-Assured</b>